jimxshaw/rubystems/ruby-question-bank.md

 Given the hash `hash = {}`, what will both `hash.keys` and `hash.values` return?
 - `[]`

+Can you use integers as hash keys, but as pure symbols, eg `:1`?
+- false

 What data type is a label used to identify a piece of data?
 - Symbol